bomberstudios/artboard-manager/README.md

 ## TODO

-- Arrange artboards on artboard creation & deletion (right now they’re arranged on move and resize)
+- Arrange artboards on deletion
 - Ability to enable the plugin per document / page
 - Ability to rename Artboards automatically based on multiple criteria